LIT-Protocol/docs/docs/SDK/Explanation/authentication/authSig.md

 - Externally-Owned Account
 - Smart Contract
-- Google OAuth
+- Social Login (e.g, Google, Discord)
-- Discord OAuth
+- WebAuthn

-- WebAuthn Authentication
+The next sections will cover each of these methods and showcase how to use the Lit SDK to build these authentication flows.